nobbyknox/assessment-absa/README.md

 ## Preface

-I had many questions going into this assessment and I event contacted my recruiter to ask for clarification.
+I had many questions going into this assessment and I even contacted my recruiter to ask for clarification.
 However, I was told that I had to complete the assessment with no further clarification.
-For the record, I include the questions I requested clarity on below.
+For the record, I include the questions I requested clarity on, below.

 **First Section**